 When life gets tough just put your boxing gloves on. – Unknown

-It happens sometimes when we look around and see nothing but stormy clouds of steel and a constant rain of circumstances, people, deadlines and depression.
-It happens sometimes when we feel utterly tired of being tired and it seems like the very last ray of hope that things will get better just extinguished itself.
+Sometimes it happens when we look around and see nothing but stormy clouds of steel and a constant rain of circumstances, people, deadlines, and depression.
+It sometimes happens when we feel utterly tired of being tired, and it seems like the very last ray of hope that things will get better just extinguished itself.

 We want for the things to get better, but it seems like we have no energy to raise our hands to do something about that mess.
 We simply shut down from people and the rest of the world wishing for everybody to get away and leave you alone for a bit.
 Everything seems to be hopeless.
 But nothing is ever what it seems.
 We need to take a deep breath and think about the strategies to get out of this state of mind when life seems unbearable, tough and hard.
 Let’s take back control and turn things around.

 When I hear somebody sigh, ‘Life is hard,’ I am always tempted to ask,

 Anyone can CHANGE the way they perceive things that are happening in their life.
 You see, whatever happens – happens.
 It’s just the way it is.
 It’s neither good or bad.
 It’s neutral.
 It’s just the way it is.
 Our mind comes up with clues and a million of interpretations and runs it through “GOOD or BAD” filters.
 It’s up to us to decide what label of meaning we stick on that jar of circumstance.

 If our mind runs in a loop where negative self-talk and thinking becomes a habit – it can be changed.
 It’s simple (but not easy).
 We need to train our mind to think differently.
 The negative mind will never let us live the best positive life possible.
 We have the power to change.
 It’s up to us.
 The only thing that we should have in our pocket is that striving desire to turn things around in our life even when we feel tired and a little bit demotivated.
 Take a deep breath and keep your focus on what matters.
 Stay on target.